 The Tesla Model Y has similar ranges compared to the Mach-E, but use much smaller battery pack sizes.
 This means it’s cheaper to produce, more efficient and could potentially increase range if they choose to increase the battery pack size.

-Tesla hasn’t officially released the battery pack size, but we’re guessing it will come in two variants, like the Model 3, upon which it is based.
-The Model 3 has three sizes: 54 kWh, 62 kWh or 75 kWh.
+Tesla hasn’t officially released the battery pack sizes, but it’s estimated to be around 50 kWh for the Standard Range and around 75 kWh for the Long Range version.
 Notice that, unlike the Mach-E there is no 98 kWh version.

-The range of travel for Tesla’s Model Y SUVs depends on the vehicle’s grade.
-A Standard Range vehicle will travel 230 miles on a single charge.
-Both Dual Motor grades deliver 280 miles between charges, while the projection for the Long Range grade vehicle is 315 miles before you need to recharge the battery.
+The range of travel for Tesla’s Model Y SUVs depends on the vehicle’s trim.
+The Long Range Tesla Model Y vehicle will travel 326 miles on a single charge.
+The Performance Model Y has a range of 303 miles before you need to recharge the battery.

 Ford Mach-E Charging